zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
 ^In order to answer that question, we need to look at the new communication patterns in SwiftUI.
-^Probably the most common one is via bindings, shown here in this example
+One of the most ways in SwiftUI is via bindings, shown here in this example

 [.code-highlight: 2]
 ^Like before, we have a state owned by a view.